Incremental Learning of Structured Memory via Closed-Loop Transcription: Method

 \end{small}where, for a prescribed quantization error $\epsilon$, $ \alpha=\frac{d}{n\epsilon^2},\, \alpha_j=\frac{d}{|\Z_{j}|\epsilon^2}, \, \gamma_j=\frac{|\Z_{j}|}{n}.$

-As noted in \cite{yu2020learning}, maximizing the rate reduction promote learned features that span the entire feature space.
-It is therefore not suitable to naively apply for the case of incremental learning, as the number of classes increases within a fixed feature space.\footnote{As the number of classes is initially small in the incremental setting, if the dimension of the feature space $d$ is high, maximizing the rate reduction may over-estimate the dimension of each class.} The closed-loop transcription framework introduced by \cite{dai2021closedloop} suggests resolving such difficulties by suggesting learning the encoder $f(\cdot, \theta)$ and decoder $g(\cdot, \eta)$ together as a minimax game: while the encoder tries to maximize the rate reduction objective, the decoder should minimize it instead.
+As noted in \citep{yu2020learning}, maximizing the rate reduction promotes learned features that span the entire feature space.
+It is therefore not suitable to naively apply for the case of incremental learning, as the number of classes increases within a fixed feature space.\footnote{As the number of classes is initially small in the incremental setting, if the dimension of the feature space $d$ is high, maximizing the rate reduction may over-estimate the dimension of each class.} The closed-loop transcription (CTRL) framework introduced by \citep{dai2022ctrl} suggests resolving this challenge by learning the encoder $f(\cdot, \theta)$ and decoder $g(\cdot, \eta)$ together as a minimax game: while the encoder tries to maximize the rate reduction objective, the decoder should minimize it instead.
 That is, the decoder $g$ minimizes resources (measured by the coding rate) needed for the replayed data for each class $\hat \X_j = g(\Z_j, \eta)$, decoded from the learned features $\Z_j = f(\X_j,\theta)$, to emulate the original data $\X_j$ well enough.
-As it is typically difficult to directly measure the similarity between $\X_j$ and $\hat \X_j$, \cite{dai2021closedloop} proposes measuring this similarity with the {\em rate reduction} of their corresponding features $\Z_j$ and $\hat \Z_j = f(\hat \X_j(\theta,\eta),\theta)$: The resulting $\Delta R$ gives a principled ``distance'' between subspace-Gaussian like ensembles, with the property that $\Delta R\big(\Z_j, \hat{\Z}_j\big) = 0$ iff $\mbox{Cov}({\Z_j}) = \mbox{Cov} (\hat{\Z}_j)$ \cite{ma2007segmentation}.
+As it is typically difficult to directly measure the similarity between $\X_j$ and $\hat \X_j$, \citep{dai2022ctrl} proposes measuring this similarity with the {\em rate reduction} of their corresponding features $\Z_j$ and $\hat \Z_j = f(\hat \X_j(\theta,\eta),\theta)$($\cup$ here represents concatenation):